 Having a misleading name, the festival is held in October for a range of nine to ten days (with the use of the Chinese lunar calendar, the dates are known to vary from year to year) and it’s known to be a frightful event.

-For 2017 the Vegetarian Festival is going to have fewer activities and parades as a mark of respect to the Late King Of Thailand King Bhumibol Adulyadej, read more about 2016 HERE.
+For 2019 the Vegetarian Festival is going to have fewer activities and parades as a mark of respect to the Late King Of Thailand King Bhumibol Adulyadej, read more about the event HERE.

 This festival is not like most vegetarian festivals where you can find hippy style, laid-back crowd, this festival celebrates an abstinence period with a good health result back in the 19th century.
-The latest news for 2017 HERE
+The latest news is HERE

 Some activities you might want to see are mediums walking the streets, extreme body piercings, the climbing of ladders decorated with blades and hot coals by locals this is obviously not for the faint-hearted.
 Knowing that you can as well find an offer on a Phuket vegetarian food varieties which are labelled with signs of red and yellow as proof of being ‘asje’ or ‘je’.

 There’s more on the Phuket Vegetarian festival HERE.